 I am so thrilled to be featuring Caoimhe and Pim’s wedding!
 Caoimhe is the sister of a very good friend of mine who I have known forever!
 I heard lots of all the wedding and hen planning through Edel so I am delighted that Caoimhe has taken the time to give us all her top wedding tips!
 Enjoy the read!

 Wedding Tip #1: Picking a Wedding Date

 They researched wedding venues thoroughly online and fell immediately in love with Palmerstown Manor House in Johnstown, Co.
 Kildare.
 It was the first and last venue they went to view.
-They didn’t have the time to fly over and back to view other venues in Ireland and this one had everything they wanted.
+They didn’t have the time to fly over and back to view other venues in Ireland and this venue had everything they wanted.
 Because they booked it almost 2 years in advance, their wedding coordinator basically had the whole calendar between January and April free and said; “So what date do you want?”.
 They had no idea what date to pick and said look it’s a leap year that year!
 How funny would it be to get married on leap day?

 They can be quite a quirky couple at times and so this day suited them down to the ground.
 Every year they will celebrate their anniversary on the 1st of March and every four years they have vowed to have an extra special anniversary.
 Pretty cool right?
 So now they had the venue and had to start planning the rest of the wedding.

 Caoimhe’s biggest tip for brides, is to not let the opinions of others get to you.
 They had so many people giving their opinions from the start.
 They booked the first wedding venue they viewed and they even booked their band that was recommended through Palmerstown House without viewing them, only their YouTube channel.